 webcam not working windows 10

-laptop webcam not working after Windows 10 update?
+Is your laptop webcam not working after the Windows 10 update?
 You may get a message saying, “We can’t find or start your camera” with error codes 0xA00F4244 or 0x200F4244.
 This problem is likely to be caused by faulty drivers or driver conflicts.
-Again your anti-virus may be blocking the camera, or your privacy settings may be set to disallow camera access, That results We can’t Find your Camera” Error 0xa00f4244.
+Again, your antivirus software may be blocking the camera, or your privacy settings may be set to prevent camera access.
+That results We can’t find your Camera” Error 0xa00f4244.
+If your camera is not working in Windows 10, here are some practical solutions you can try to resolve the issue.

-Windows 10 webcam not working
+Why Windows 10 webcam not working

 • Open Windows settings using keyboard shortcut Windows + I